Oct. 28, 2020

 Theology in the Democracy of the Dead is available for purchase on Amazon.

-The Torrey Honors Institute is Biola University’s undergraduate honors program.
+The Torrey Honors College is Biola University’s undergraduate honors program.
 Founded in 1996, Torrey Honors prioritizes theological education and formation through the reading of great books, group discussions, and one-on-one faculty mentorship.
-Torrey Honors provides an alternate path for students of any major to complete most of their core curriculum requirements.
+Torrey Honors, formerly known as Torrey Honors Institute, provides an alternate path for students of any major to complete most of their core curriculum requirements.

 Learn more about the Torrey Honors Institute at Biola.